jdcloudcom/en/documentation/Storage-and-CDN/Storage-Gateway/Operation-Guide/Installation-Configuration.md

 Notification: 127.0.0.1 the loopback address of local, i.e., Localhost.

 5. The configuration file path of Storage Gateway is `/etc/gateway/gw.conf`and the relevant configuration items are accessKeyID, accessKeySecret, endpoint and bucket.
 Reconfiguration also can be conducted by executing `gw install`.
 After rebooting NFS service, new configuration items will take effect.
-The example of command for rebooting NFS service is shown as below:
+The example of command for rebooting service is shown as below:

 ```
 gw restart